brunokoga/Montevideo/ultimateCampaign_dir/downtime/roomsAndTeams.md

 Confessional

-**Benefit** bonus on [Stealth](skills/stealth#_stealth) checks
+**Benefit** bonus on [Stealth](skill_dir/stealth#_stealth) checks

-**Create** 2 Goods, 3 Labor (100 gp); **Time** 4 days
+**Create** 2 Goods, 3 Labor (100 gp; **Time** 4 days

 **Size** 2—4 squares

 This pair of tiny, linked rooms allows for private conversations.
 Alternatively, you may construct a hidden space that allows you to watch another room without being observed, such as through a peephole in a tapestry or mosaic.
-One side of this room provides a +4 bonus on [Stealth](skills/stealth#_stealth) checks to hide from creatures in the adjoining room.
+One side of this room provides a +4 bonus on [Stealth](skill_dir/stealth#_stealth) checks to hide from creatures in the adjoining room.
 A Confessional can be constructed in a way that allows this bonus to apply to creatures in both sides or just in one.

 Courtyard